ViniciusTheCoder/RentCar/README.md

 - I've trained React Native Reanimated here, so there's a lot of animation all along the app, enjoy

 ## Warnings⚠️:
-- You'll need to use JSON server lib to run correctly this application 😊
+- You'll also need to run the API that is in another repository from my profile, check 🤗

 In root folder, run: